 In light of recent developments surrounding the coronavirus (COVID-19), Redwood Coast Energy Authority has decided to postpone the E-Bike Workshop.
 RCEA believes it to be in the best interest of the community to take proactive measures to prevent the spread of COVID-19.
 Public safety is our top priority.
 We want to ensure the safety and well-being of our event staff, participants, and community members.
 RCEA will also be suspending all other RePower Hour events until further notice.
 Updates will be provided regarding the event when more information becomes available.
 Thank you for your understanding.

 Valentine's Day Energy Efficiency Open House

 Are you interested in reducing your energy bill?
 Looking for advice on appliance upgrades?
 Planning major investments in your home’s comfort and efficiency?
 Want to learn about electric rate schedule options including 100% renewable energy?
 Do you have questions about electric vehicle ownership or charging?
 Our professional Energy Advisors are here for you.
 Be sure to ask about income-qualified services, financing options, rebates, and tax incentives.
-You will need to complete the application and make an appointment for that since it takes an hour to complete.

 Battery Storage Basics Round 2

-Since the recent Public Safety Power Shutoffs, Humboldt County residents have been asking how they can make their homes and businesses more energy resilient, how they can utilize the electricity from their solar panels when the grid is down, how vehicle to home storage solutions work, and where to start when investing in a battery storage system.
+Since the recent Public Safety Power Shutoffs, Humboldt County residents have been asking how they can make their homes and businesses more energy resilient, how they can utilize the electricity from their solar panels when the grid is down, how vehicle-to-home storage solutions work, and where to start when investing in a battery storage system.
 The Redwood Coast Energy Authority will again address these questions at a second public workshop on battery storage systems.

 Battery Storage Basics - Building resilience in Humboldt County